 - The mother has major medical problems

-The person accompanying the mother during a caesarean delivery can enter the operating room and sit near her.
+Generally, the person accompanying the mother during a caesarean delivery can enter the operating room and sit near her.

 Photo: Nicolas Léger